apache/orc/site/develop/index.md

 distribution using subversion.
 It should be limited to the latest release in each of the active release branches.

-The ORC dist directory is managed via [https://dist.apache.org/repos/dist/release/orc](https://dist.apache.org/repos/dist/release/orc).
+The ORC dist directory is managed via svn in [https://dist.apache.org/repos/dist/release/orc](https://dist.apache.org/repos/dist/release/orc).
 The release artifacts are pushed to many mirrors.
 Files in the dist directory are available forever via the [Apache dist